GerAng1/the-dataspace-project-v6/docs/1_installation_and_first_run.md

 ## 1. Ubuntu Setup
 Whether you're installing the Desktop or Server version of Ubuntu.
 We suggest the following names when setting the initial configuration Login Details.
 This manual will proceed using these names:

-- Your name: dhilab-lecce
+- Your name: `dhilab-lecce`
-- Your server's/computer's name: dataspace
+- Your server's/computer's name: `dataspace`
-- Pick a username: dhilab-lecce
+- Pick a username: `dhilab-lecce`
-- Choose a password: [CREATE A PASSWORD]
+- Choose a password: `[CREATE A PASSWORD]`

 *Remember to substitute accordingly with your username.

 If using a server, you will need to install `openssh-server` to be able to access the server from a remote computer:
-- `sudo apt install openssh-server -y`
+- Select the option to "Install OpenSSH server"
+- You can leave the rest of the fields empty.

+Finish Setup
+The final screen of the installer shows the progress of the installer and allows viewing of the full log file.
+Once the install has completed and security updates installed, the installer waits for confirmation before restarting.
+- Reboot

 **Continue on a remote session using SSH**
 - `ssh dhilab-lecce@xxx.xxx.xxx.xxx`